jkalis-MS/CodeOptimizationsSampleApp/README.md

 For any questions or comments, please reach out to CodeOptimizations@Microsoft.com

 # How to publish this app and set-up Application Insights Code Optimizations
-The steps are simple, first publish this app into Azure App Service, second enable Application Insights and Application Insights Profiler, third create some load to your application
+The steps are simple, **first** publish this app into Azure App Service, **second** enable Application Insights and Application Insights Profiler, **third** generate incoming requests for your application

 ## 1. Publishing the app
 Feel free to use the IDE of your choice.
 Below is a detailed description for Visual Studio.